hlslibs/matchlib_toolkit/README.md

 If you do not have a Catapult installation you can do one of the following:
-1) Download the fully self-contained Matchlib examples kit at: https://forums.accellera.org/files/file/126-matchlib-examples-kit-for-accellera-systemc-evolution-day-2020-presentation/
+1) Download the fully self-contained Matchlib examples kit at: https://forums.accellera.org/files/file/126-matchlib-examples-kit-for-accellera-systemc-evolution-day-2020-presentation/ (Note that this download contains a precompiled version SystemC)

 2) Use the set_vars.csh (or set_vars.sh) script contained in this repository to download the additional needed packages from github:
     > shell> cd MCToolkit/matchlib_toolkit<br>